procrastinate-org/procrastinate/docs/howto/cron.rst

   do it).
-On each run, the periodic task you implement will read the configuration from your backend, determine if something needs to be run  for the received timestamp (use the received timestamp, not ``time.time()`` because tasks might be running late, but the timestamp you receive is always right, defer corresponding tasks and that's it.
+On each run, the periodic task you implement will read the configuration from your backend, determine if something needs to be run  for the received timestamp (use the received timestamp, not ``time.time()`` because tasks might be running late, but the timestamp you receive is always right), defer corresponding tasks and that's it.
 - The existing system already ensures that periodic tasks will run only once even if you have multiple workers.